-It may be a matter of some curiosity also to know what the cunning Greeks thought of this complaint, and how they treated it.
+It is a matter of some curiosity to know what the cunning Greeks thought of this complaint, and how they treated it.

-The veterinary writers of Constantinople, as Apsyrtus, Hierocles, Hippocrates, and Anatolius, and others, have termed this disease $\Sigma{\tau \varrho \circ \varphi \circ \varsigma}$, Strophos, as though the gut was somehow twisted, or perhaps from the animal rolling about.
+The veterinary writers of Constantinople, as Apsyrtus, Hierocles, Hippocrates, and Anatolius, and others, have termed this disease $\Sigma{\tau poopos}$, as through the gut was somehow twisted, or perhaps from their rolling about.
 Apsyrtus recommends clothing them, raking the fundament, and the herb Centaury to be administered with wine and oil, a glass of each warm, and then to be exercised.
-If these avail not, myrrh, opopanax, and seeds of apium to be given with the Indian Moss (τ_0 $\beta{\varrho'(0v)}$), or the Chelidonium; and in order to make him stale, he is to be rubbed over with wine and oil, and the same given as a drink.
+If these avail not, myrrh, opopanax, and seeds of apium to be given with the Indian Moss ($\tau_0 \beta_0 \phi_0$,) or the Chelidonium; and in order to make him stale, he is to be rubbed over with wine and oil, and the same given as a drink.
 He is to be fomented with warm water, and barley meal to be given him.

-Hierocles recommends an egg broken in the mouth, and swallowed shell and all!
+Hierocles recommends an egg broken in the mouth, and swallowed shell and all.

-Hippocrates gives a good description of the disease, and recommends his being kept in a warm place, with warm lotions and warm coverings, and five drachms of myrrh in six gills of old wine to be administered through the nose or mouth.
+Hippocrates gives a good description of the disease, and recommends his being kept in a warm place, with warm lotions and warm coverings, and five drachms of myrrh in six gills of old wine should be administered through the nose or mouth.
 After this drink he is to be exercised, but not vehemently, or with long intervals.
-If it can be got, let him have for food plentifully of apium, and warm water to drink.
+If it can be got, let him have for food plentifully of Apium, and warm water to drink.
 After raking him, let him be led about, so as to induce sweating.
-Afterwards pounded seeds of Nasturtium to be given him through his left nostril.
-Let him be covered with cloths, and the herb Medica be given him.
-Also shavings or raspings from the front hoofs, let him be drenched with, in four hemina of water, or the earth taken from the shrew-mouse's hole is to be pounded and given him.
-What a wretched mockery of assistance must these last articles have been, and what a state of folly and superstition do they indicate!
+Afterwards pounded seeds of Nasturtium to be given him through his left nostril † Let him be covered with cloths, and the herb Medica be given him.
+Also shavings or raspings from the front hoofs, let him be drenched with in four hemina of water, or the earth taken from the shrew-mouse's hole is to be pounded and given him.
+What a wretched mockery of assistance must these last articles have been, and what a state of folly and superstition do they indicate.

-^{} Scriptores Graci Veterin. p.
+Scriptores Græci Veterin. p.
 148. Ruellius, p.
 57.